SpotX-Official/SpotX/README.md

   - Automatic removal of Spotify MS if it was found
   - Automatic installation of the recommended version of Spotify (if another client has already been found, it will be installed over)
-  - Removal of podcasts from the main page
+  - Hiding podcasts/episodes/audiobooks from the homepage
   - Automatic blocking of Spotify updates
   - All [experimental features](https://github.com/SpotX-CLI/SpotX-Win/discussions/50) included